 After sitting out on the water, or exposed to the elements all year round, it is understandable that canvas on board your boat can start to leak where the waterproofing has deteriorated.
 Re-waterproofing your canvas, therefore, can become and essential task for each new season.
 Give the canvas a thorough cleaning with a brush or jet-washer (on a wide setting) and allow to dry before applying a waterproofing treatment such as Starbrite Waterproofing Spray.
 Most applications are spray-on formulas, apply the first coat in one direction and the second coat perpendicular to the first to ensure an even coverage, then leave to dry out in the open.
 This treatment will keep your canvas waterproofed for at least a year and most also provide UV protection to prevent damage from sun exposure, keeping your canvas operational for longer.

-Taking the time to preen and pamper your boat in the winter months not only means that you are ready to get out on the water as soon as warmer weather arrives, but it also keeps your boat healthy and most importantly looking beautiful to enjoy come summer!
+Taking the time to preen and pamper your boat in the cooler months not only means that you are ready to get out on the water as soon as warmer weather arrives, but it also keeps your boat healthy and most importantly looking beautiful to enjoy come summer!